MicrosoftDocs/azure-docs/articles/web-application-firewall/waf-copilot.md

 ### Summarize information about SQL injection attacks

 - Was there a SQL injection attack in my global WAF in the last day?
-- Show me IP addressess related to the top SQL injection attack in my global WAF
+- Show me IP addresses related to the top SQL injection attack in my global WAF
 - Show me all SQL injection attacks in regional WAF in the last 24 hours

-### Summarize information about Cross-site scripting attacks
+### Summarize information about cross-site scripting attacks

 - Was any XSS attack detected in my AppGW WAF in the last 12 hours?
 - Show me list of all XSS attacks in my Azure Front Door WAF